ShyLee873/snekalyzer/README.md

 ## Installation

-1. Clone this folder or copy it into your project.
+1. Clone this repo or copy it into your project.
 2. Run with Python 3.9+.

 No external packages required!